siradel-telecom/web-services/README.md

 # web-services
-Siradel simulation web services
 Siradel Web Services API offers an easy integration of simulation capabilities, including access to Volcano propagation model and high accuracy 3D maps.
 You can integrate it in your custom application, or scripting environment.

 # Siradel Web Services web client
 A web client integrates our API, to enable easy coverage simulation on a network.
-You can watch the worklow overview on the video : https://www.youtube.com/watch?v=c9_HQC2iPx4
+You can watch the workflow overview on the video : https://www.youtube.com/watch?v=c9_HQC2iPx4

 # API documentation